Openacademyedu/Python-QuickNotes/README.md

 * Variable names are case sensitive i.e both <b>var</b> and <b>VAR</b> are different variables.
 * Variable names must <u>start with a letter or an underscore</u>.
 Eg: <b>_var</b>
 * Variable names can contain a number in between but not at the start.
 Eg: <b>var1</b>
+* Variable names must not use spaces in between

 ### 1.1 Single Assignment